Generalized Global Symmetries of $T[M]$ Theories: Part II: Symmetry in compactifications

 Using $\int \hat \tau_1 \tau_2=1$, we find that the action of the 7d theory reduced on lens space into

 In particular, the one-form symmetry coupled to gauge field $B_2$ in the reduction theory has anomaly described by

 If we change the normalization of $B_2$ to be $0,1,\cdots,N-1$, this becomes

 Such anomaly means that the reduction theory has $\mathbb{Z}_N$ one-form symmetry generated by a line operator with $\mathbb{Z}_N$ fusion rule and spin $-\frac{k}{2N}=\frac{k(N-1)}{2N}$ mod $1/2$.
 (Since the theory has local fermions, the spin can be modified by $\frac{1}{2}$ by attaching with the transparent fermion line).
-This is the anomaly for $\mathbb{Z}_N$ one-form symmetry in $SU(N)_k$ Chern--Simons theory \cite{Hsin:2018vcg}.
+This is the anomaly for $\mathbb{Z}_N$ one-form symmetry in $SU(N)_k$ Chern--Simons theory \cite{Hsin:2018vcg} (see also \cite{Najjar:2024vmm} for a computation that is similar in spirit to the one above).